davutbayik/metacritic-backend-scraper/README.md

 games, reviews = scraper.fetch_products_by_year(year=2023)
 ```

-### 4. Scrape all movies for which having at least 7 reviews:
+### 4. Scrape all movies (metacritic fetches all products which have at least 7 reviews)
 ```python
 scraper = MetacriticScraper(product_type="movies")
 movies, reviews = scraper.fetch_all_products()